pfroud/JVisa/README.md

 #### Using build automation tools

-You can use JitPack, visit https://jitpack.io/#xyz.froud/JVisa for details.
+You can use JitPack, visit https://jitpack.io/#xyz.froud/JVisa/2.0.0 for details.

-Release JVisa-1.0 does not work with Jitpack - I will fix it in an upcoming JVisa release.

 Example for Maven: